Options traders see outsized stock moves on U.S. tech results

-NEW YORK (Reuters) - Options market traders expect shares of the biggest U.S. technology companies, including Apple Inc (AAPL.O) and Facebook Inc (FB.O), to react more strongly to quarterly results than they have on average over the past two years, data showed on Wednesday.
+NEW YORK (Reuters) - Options market traders expect shares of the biggest U.S. technology companies, including Apple Inc and Facebook Inc, to react more strongly to quarterly results than they have on average over the past two years, data showed on Wednesday.

 Expectations for increased turbulence in stock trading rises ahead of earnings, but traders have bid up volatility to multi-quarter highs, New York-based options analytics firm Trade Alert data showed.

-Apple, Facebook, Microsoft Corp (MSFT.O), Google parent Alphabet Inc (GOOGL.O) and AT&T Inc (T.N), which account for nearly half of the $21.2 billion Technology Select Sector SPDR Fund (XLK.P), are expected to post results Wednesday through Thursday.
+Apple, Facebook, Microsoft Corp, Google parent Alphabet Inc and AT&T Inc, which account for nearly half of the $21.2 billion Technology Select Sector SPDR Fund, are expected to post results Wednesday through Thursday.

 Wall Street expects technology companies to post strong results.
 Analysts estimate earnings for S&P 500 technology companies rose 18.5 percent compared with a year ago and compared with a growth of 13.7 percent for the S&P 500 as a whole, according to Thomson Reuters data.